kcaisley/frida/flow/scans/readme.md

 # Basil API used by the FRIDA scans

+## Scan development contracts

+`flow/scans/runner.py` is the executable hardware-scan entry point.
+Each named target owns its complete parameter recipe and output path, builds a flat list of fully specified `*TbParams`, and hands those configurations to exactly one of `scan_adc.scan`, `scan_comp.scan`, or `scan_cdac.scan`.
+The scan modules are acquisition libraries, not command-line programs.
+A runner may define `BASE_PATH`; campaign-specific directories, selections, and constants belong inside the target that uses them.

+Each parameter configuration creates one typed HDF5 measurement in a new timestamped `build/scan_<kind>/<timestamp>/` directory.
+The file contains one logical measurement with native `/info`, `/param`, `/daq`, and `/wave` groups.
+The HDF5 files themselves are the campaign record; do not add a manifest or a second sweep-policy object beside them.

+Keep Basil instrument calls, safety limits, output enables, resource lifetime, and `try`/`finally` shutdown visible in the scan procedure.
+Extract helpers only for pure calculations/data transformations or for atomic FRIDA protocols that Basil does not expose, such as PLL handshakes, SPI packing, and FastRX decoding.
+Do not wrap a short recognizable sequence of Basil calls merely to shorten a scan function.
+When refactoring a sweep, preserve safety ordering, requested trials, frame/identifier and loss validation, SPI readback, and the waveforms needed to validate each distinct timing sequence.

 The scan scripts use three distinct interfaces:

 1. Generic, low-level Basil support shared by many hardware blocks.